 Here are major benefits of the Looker-Qubole integration:

-- It allows users to choose their preferred Big Data engine (Presto or Hive) to connect Looker and Qubole.
+- It allows users to choose their preferred Big Data engine (Presto) to connect Looker and Qubole.

 - It automatically provisions Qubole clusters when a Looker users runs a report or query.